OFFERINGSSCHEDULEABOUT MEBLOGCONTACTYOUR PRIVACY

 ‹

-"Jon was my meditation instructor in UAE, and I could not ask for a better guide.
-He possesses an inner awareness that allowed me to feel safe and grounded in my practice.
-Thanks to Jon, I was able to deepen my understanding of, and my experience with, meditation, both of which have stayed with me to this day.
+"I could not ask for a better guide.
+Jon possesses an inner awareness that allowed me to feel safe and grounded so that I was able to deepen my experience with, and benefit from, meditation.
+Both have stayed with me to this day.
+Thank you. "

 -Estelle B. - South Africa

-"Every week I really looked forward to our Sunday meditation sessions with Jon.
-He’s such a great teacher - calm, patient, and always really present with the group.
-I appreciated how he took the time to guide us through each practice, no matter what kind of week we were having.
-Meditating with Jon taught me how to slow down, listen to myself, and just breathe.
+"Meditating with Jon taught me how to slow down, listen to myself, and just breathe.
 I still use some of the things he taught us, and they’ve really stayed with me.
 I’m really grateful for that experience.
+Thank you. "

 -Ilhaam E. - South Africa